maririik/Project/Documentation/Weekly-Reports/Weekly-Report-5.md

 **Time spent:** ~ 7 hours

 ## What did I do this week?
 This week I finished the peer review.
 I also continued drafting both the Implementation document and the Testing document.
 Additionally, I expanded the testing.
 I added deterministic tests using seeded RNG and a tiny FakeRNG to remove flaky retries and used pytest’s monkeypatch to control sample_weighted choices and early-stop behavior.
+I also added a PPokémon data set.

 ## How has the program progressed?
 The test coverage has increased from ~62% to ~86% (terminal shows namegen.py ~78%, trie.py ~97%).
 The generator and trie behavior are now covered for both normal flow and edge cases (invalid order, empty names, missing successors).